Unitary Complexity and the Uhlmann Transformation Problem: Preliminaries

-\begin{definition}[Uniform circuit families] A family of general quantum circuits $(C_x)_{x \in \bits^*}$ is called \emph{time-uniform} (or simply \emph{uniform}) if $(C_x)_{x \in \bits^*}$ is polynomial-size and there exists a classical polynomial-time Turing machine that on input $x$ outputs the description of $C_x$.
-Similarly, a family of general quantum circuits $(C_x)_{x \in \bits^*}$ is called \emph{space-uniform} if $(C_x)_{x \in \bits^*}$ is polynomial-space and there exists a classical polynomial-space Turing machine that on input $(x,i)$ outputs the $i$'th gate of $C_x$.
-For brevity, we also call a time-uniform (resp. space-uniform) family of quantum circuits a \emph{polynomial time (resp. polynomial space) quantum algorithm}. \end{definition}
+\begin{definition}[Uniform circuit families] A family of general polynomial-size (resp.~polynomial-space) quantum circuits $(C_{x, r})_{x \in \bits^*, r \in \N}$ is called \emph{time-uniform} (resp.~\emph{space-uniform}) if there exists a classical polynomial-time (resp.~polynomial-space) Turing machine that on input $(x, 1^r)$ outputs the description of $C_{x,r}$,\footnote{We adopt the convention that the output tape of a Turing machine is write-only, and does not contribute to the space usage of the Turing machine.
+Thus a polynomial-space Turing machine can output an exponentially-long string.} where $1^r$ means $r$ written in unary.
+For brevity, we use \emph{uniform} to mean \emph{time-uniform}.
+We call a time-uniform (resp.~space-uniform) family of quantum circuits a \emph{polynomial-time quantum algorithm} (resp.~\emph{polynomial-space quantum algorithm}). \end{definition}

-\begin{definition}[Unitary purification of a general quantum circuit] A \emph{unitary purification} (or \emph{dilation}) of a general quantum circuit $C$ is a unitary circuit $\tilde{C}$ formed by performing all measurements in $C$ coherently (with the help of additional ancillas) and not tracing out any qubits. \end{definition}
+Finally, it is occasionally useful to defer measurements in a circuit and consider its unitary purification: \begin{definition}[Unitary purification of a general quantum circuit] A \emph{unitary purification} (or \emph{dilation}) of a general quantum circuit $C$ is a unitary circuit $\tilde{C}$ formed by performing all measurements in $C$ coherently (with the help of additional ancillas) and not tracing out any qubits. \end{definition}

 The following proposition relates a general quantum circuit to its unitary purification; it follows directly from the definition of the unitary purification.
-This proposition also demonstrates that the unitary purification $\tilde{C}$ of a general quantum circuit $C$ is a specific \emph{Stinespring dilation} of the quantum channel corresponding to $C$. \begin{proposition} Let $C$ be a size-$m$ general quantum circuit acting on $n$ qubits, and let $\tilde{C}$ be its unitary purification where register $\reg{R}$ denote all the qubits that are traced out in the original circuit $C$ as well as the ancilla qubits introduced for the purification.
+This proposition also demonstrates that the unitary purification $\tilde{C}$ of a general quantum circuit $C$ is a specific \emph{Stinespring dilation} of the quantum channel corresponding to $C$. \begin{proposition} Let $C$ be a size-$m$ general quantum circuit acting on $n$ qubits, and let $\tilde{C}$ be a unitary purification.
+Let register $\reg{R}$ denote all the qubits that are traced out in the original circuit $C$ as well as the ancilla qubits introduced for the purification.
 Then for all states $\rho$,

 Furthermore, $\tilde{C}$ acts on at most $n + m$ qubits and has size at most $m$. \end{proposition}